Enhance mental health and well-being in your community. Learn techniques and skills to help people solve problems.

 Step 4.
 The Admissions Committee will review all applications on file and make a decision regarding the suitability of each applicant.

-The Admissions Committee will then make a recommendation to the Dean of the School of Graduate Studies at Laurentian University.
+The Admissions Committee will then make a recommendation to the Dean of the Faculty of Graduate Studies at Laurentian University.
 The Graduate Studies office will verify the file and if satisfactory, the Dean of Graduate Studies will forward the recommendation to the Office of Admissions at Laurentian University for admission.

 Step 5: If approved for admission, the Office of Admissions will send the student an Offer of Admission via MyLaurentian.
 Applicants wishing to accept the offer of admission must indicate their response on MyLaurentian within 3 weeks of receiving the offer.
 Once the student has accepted the offer, a transition to the registration process occurs.